 Malaria advice for travelers to Nepal

+What is malaria?
 Malaria is a parasitic infection of the blood transmitted by night-biting mosquitoes.
-The parasite Plasmodium multiplies in the liver before infecting red blood cells.
-Symptoms of malaria include fever, chills, headache; vomiting and can appear 10-15 days or later following a mosquito bite.
+The parasite named Plasmodium, multiplies in the liver before infecting red blood cells.
+Symptoms of malaria include fever, chills, headache, vomiting and can appear 10-15 days or up to a year later following a mosquito bite.
 If not treated promptly, the severe type of the disease caused by Plasmodium falciparum malaria may be rapidly fatal, especially in children and pregnant women.
-Around the world it kills more than a million people (WHO) each year and in many countries in Africa the situation is getting worse.
-With international tourist arrivals reaching 900 million in the year 2007 (WTO), it is also a great threat to travelers.
-In the UK alone there are about 1700 malaria cases per year and about 1300 per year in USA, much of it acquired by travelers in sub-Saharan Africa.
 Malaria risk is highest in sub Saharan Africa where Plasmodium falciparum is predominant.
 Risk is much lower in Asia and South America where the predominant malaria species is Plasmodium Vivax which causes a less severe form of the disease.
 However, infection caused by P.Vivax can stay dormant in the liver causing a late relapse.

 What is the risk of malaria in Nepal?